Coptic literature: Rise of literary Coptic

 One traditional theory links the origin of literary Coptic to the Gnostic community in Alexandria.
 No surviving Coptic manuscript, however, can be linked to Alexandria.
 Another links it to Christian monasteries and the need to translate Greek teaching into the vernacular.
-The high proportion of borrowed Greek vocabular in early Coptic texts, however, makes their practical utility as translations questionable.
+The high proportion of borrowed Greek vocabulary in early Coptic texts, however, makes their practical utility as translations questionable.
 More recently, it has been suggested that the revival of Egyptian as a literary language (in the form of Coptic) was part of an "effort to revive a national Egyptian culture."
 Paola Buzi refers to it as an "identity operation", an assertion of distinctness.
 Conversely, since the rise of the Coptic writing system paralleled the rise of Christianity, it may have been stimulated by desire to distance itself from the pagan associations of traditional Egyptian writing.

 Literary Coptic first appears in the 3rd century.
 The earliest literary texts are translations of Greek texts, either Christian or Gnostic.
 The five literary texts dated to the 3rd century are all biblical, either marginal annotations to Greek bibles or bilingual Greek–Coptic biblical texts.
 There is a single documentary text, a private letter on an ostracon, dated to this century.